-Glycine models presented here are limited to 'Emre Kiris collection'.
-Some of them are not in my custody anymore, some are sold, some are donated to museums but still displayed here to complete the timeline from 1920s to 2000s.
+Glycine models presented here are limited to my collection.
+Some of them are not in my custody anymore, sold or donated to museums but still displayed here to complete the timeline from 1920s to 2000s.
 I could say that these are the mainstream models.
 Enjoy the time tunnel:

 This little fella is from the year 1926 and is related with the next two pictures.
 It's in an 18k gold case and has the 'poincon de maitre ' hammer head with handle.
 Glycine manufacture movement Cal.
 18 ticks inside the case.
 The bezel reads '1926 Bern Kantonal Schutzenfest ' - Bern Shooting Festival.
 In the German speaking world shooting festivals were annual events and precious prizes were given to the winners.
 This watch was the prize for the winner.
 Donated to Glycine Heritage Museum.

 This is the poster for the event on 1926 where this watch was given as a prize.

 And here we have the winners, Shutzenkonigin from 1926 Bern.
 High probably the lady there in the middle got this watch.
 It wasn't just watches given away, many other objects were presented to the winners.

 This elegant timepieces' case is Niello silver.
 Something that was popular back then.
 Niello is made by fusing together silver, copper, lead and then mixing the molten alloy with sulfur.
 It is used as an inlay on engraved or etched metal.
 This one is LeCoultre watch where the movement is from Glycine.
 A. LeCoultre and Jaeger merged in 1928 to form Jaeger LeCoultre.